MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/transfer-data.md

   - D365Mktg
 ---

-# Transfer data and configurations between instances using export and import
+# Transfer data and configurations between instances using the Configuration Migration tool

 You can replicate [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] configurations and data across instances using the standard tools provided for [!INCLUDE[pn-microsoftcrm](../includes/pn-microsoftcrm.md)].
 Common scenarios where this comes in handy include: